 The Columbia River at Cascade Locks

 Nearly an hour east of Portland, Cascade Locks is famously known for the iconic Bridge of the Gods spanning the Columbia River from Oregon to Washington; the steel structure is named after the historic land bridge of Klickitats lore.
 This location is one of the most important spots for tribal fishing in Oregon, with many practicing their ancient traditions today.
 Stop in at Brigham Fish Market for a bowl of chowder or smoked salmon to go, and meet owners Terrie and Kim Brigham, members of the Confederated Tribes of the Umatilla Indian Reservation.
 Download a podcast about the sisters’ generations-old fishing traditions for your next road trip.
 You can get up close to the mighty Columbia River by taking a stroll onto Thunder Island, which was carved in 1890 to build the locks and canal.
 Or book a narrated tour of the river aboard the Columbia Gorge Sternwheeler to learn about the area’s fascinating geology.
-The infamous Pacific Crest Trail intersects with Cascade Locks (the town is featured in “Wild”), and you can get a slice of the glory with the 4.4-mile Dry Creek Falls segment accessible from the parking lot near the Bridge of the Gods.
-Afterwards, buy a drink for a thru-hiker at Thunder Island Brewery, which will soon debut its new location.
+The famous Pacific Crest Trail intersects with Cascade Locks (the town is featured in “Wild”), and you can get a slice of the glory with the 4.4-mile Dry Creek Falls segment accessible from the parking lot near the Bridge of the Gods.
+Afterwards, buy a drink for a thru-hiker at Thunder Island Brewery, with lots of patio space for dining alfresco with river views.

 County: Hood River County